codelittinc/engineering-hiring/README.md

 ### Questions you need to be prepared to answer

 Since this is the first interview remember that you are being interviewed as well.
 The person on the other side wants to know if Codelitt is the place they want to spend the next days of their life.

-Before getting started, **be sure to have all the information related to the candidate and to the position they applied for**.
-Which is the project they will work on?
-These are some questions they could ask.

 1. What is Codelitt and what it does?
 3. How do you communicate?